AlbertoRosado1/sysgen/README.rst

 Repo for generating systematics on NERSC using Mehdi Rezaie's NN (SYSNet).

+For running this code you will need to run ``create_sysnet_env.sh`` at least once (assuming you have not approppiately installed SYSNet before).
+Also you will need to clone https://github.com/mehdirezaie/LSSutils.

 Step 1: Train the NN with real data. (repeat for each region)
 --------